-Every summer term, the school operations undergo a material change.
-For the purposes of this discussion, the summer term occurs in the three months from June to late July of every year.
+During summer period, the school operations undergo a material change.
+For the purposes of this discussion, the summer period occurs two months from May to June or June to July of every year depending on each school's academic year.
+For this year, some schools had 3 months summer vacation because of the change in school calendar.

-During the summer term, student enrolment drops by over 50 percent because majority of matriculating students go on break.
+During the summer term, student enrollment drops significantly because majority of matriculating students go on break.
 Therefore there is a seasonal shift in revenues as enrolment drops in the summer term.
-Despite the drop in enrolment during the summer, the schools continue to carry the same periodic fixed costs over a lower revenue base.
-Therefore the schools realize much lower net profits during the summer months.
+Despite the lower revenue during the summer term, the schools continue to carry the same periodic fixed costs resulting to lower net profits during the school summer period.